-The investment objective of the Partnership is to generate a moderate level of income and a high level of capital appreciation over the long-term.
-The Partnership will generally invest in underlying limited partnerships, funds and pooled products rather than individual equity securities; however, the Partnership is not restricted from holding individual equity securities.
-The Manager seeks to gain exposure to a diversified range of real estate types, geographic regions and management expertise.
+The original investment objective of the Partnership was to generate a moderate level of income and a high level of capital appreciation over the long-term.
+The Partnership invested in underlying limited partnerships, funds and pooled products to gain exposure to the development and renovation of quality real estate properties in Canada.